qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 2. You couldn't take an action that wasn't related to assigning a constructor parameter to a field or property, as I have done with `log`.
 3. The constructor was forced to be `public` (`FullAddress` has an `internal` constructor).

 In contrast, the feature I'm showing you actually has _nothing to do with constructors_.
-True story, when I wrote the unit tests for this feature and I forgot to test it on constructors... so naturally it didn't work on constructors.
+True story, when I wrote the unit tests for this feature and I forgot to test it on constructors... so naturally, it didn't work on constructors.

-This macro, also known as [`SetOrCreateMember`](https://github.com/qwertie/Loyc/blob/master/Main/LeMP/StandardMacros/SetOrCreateMemberMacro.cs), will work on any method, and you can use the `set` attribute to merely _change_ a field instead of _creating_ a field:
+This macro, also known as [`SetOrCreateMember`](https://github.com/qwertie/Loyc/blob/master/Main/LeMP.StdMacros/SetOrCreateMemberMacro.cs), will work on any method, and you can use the `set` attribute to merely _change_ a field instead of _creating_ a field:

 	/// Input
 	string _existingField;